suharar/Data_Analysis/README.md

 ![Plotly](https://img.shields.io/badge/Plotly-239120?style=for-the-badge&logo=plotly&logoColor=white)
 <br>

-"In this project, advanced statistical techniques and machine learning models, including multiple linear regression, ridge, and lasso regression, are utilized to analyze traffic flow data.
+In this project, multiple linear regression, ridge, and lasso regression, are utilized to analyze traffic flow data.
 By creatively transforming variables to address multicollinearity and applying cross-validation, the study emphasizes statistical insights and model evaluation.

 #